 ADVERTISING: Advertorial — Can low-light laser therapy improve brain function

-The most positive result that research has shown is that light from the LLLT devices causes a photochemical reaction within the mitochondria of the cells.
+The most positive result that research has shown, is light from the LLLT devices causes a photochemical reaction within the mitochondria of the cells.
 The mitochondria’s job is to generate the majority of the energy in your cells.
 By stimulating the mitochondria, cells produce more energy to function properly and repair themselves.
 Mitochondria are vitally important for optimal brain health.
-Not only does LLLT therapy increase ATP production, studies have shown that it increases oxygen levels in the brain, suppressing inflammation and increasing antioxidants, stem cells, and nerve growth factor, just to name a few.
+Not only does LLLT therapy increase ATP production, studies have shown that it increases oxygen levels in the brain, suppressing inflammation and increasing antioxidants, stem cells, and Nerve Growth Factor, just to name a few.

 Research is showing that low level laser therapy has great potential for improving many brain conditions.